magiblot/tvision/README.md

 #     set(CMAKE_MSVC_RUNTIME_LIBRARY "MultiThreaded$<$<CONFIG:Debug>:Debug>")
 ```

 If you wish to link an application against Turbo Vision, note that MSVC won't allow you to mix `/MT` with `/MD` or debug with non-debug binaries.
-All components have to be built with the same settings.
+All components have to be linked against the RTL in the same way.

-**Note**: Turbo Vision uses `setlocale` to set the [RTL functions in UTF-8 mode](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/setlocale-wsetlocale#utf-8-support).
+**Note:** Turbo Vision uses `setlocale` to set the [RTL functions in UTF-8 mode](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/setlocale-wsetlocale#utf-8-support).
 This won't work if you use an old version of the RTL.

 With the RTL statically linked in, and if UTF-8 is supported in `setlocale`, Turbo Vision applications are portable and work by default on **Windows Vista and later**.